James D Pickering

 Electromagnetic Waves

 This note explains some concepts related to electromagnetic waves (namely, what a wavevector is, and what 'phase' means), and gives a general introduction to the physics.
 Students who aren't from a physics background find this challenging in my experience (I definitely did).
-It formed part of the appendix to my book too.
+It forms part of the appendix to the ultrafast optics book.

 Statistical Mechanics: The Background